aslam/syedaslam/src/content/blog/git-revert-an-updated-file.md

 ---
-title: 'Git: Revert an Updated File'
+title: "Git: Revert an Updated File"
-description: 'How to remove an updated file from a pull request without deleting the file itself — ensuring your changeset stays clean and focused.'
+description: "How to remove an updated file from a pull request without deleting the file itself — ensuring your changeset stays clean and focused."
-pubDate: 2021-02-17
+pubDate: "2021-02-17"
+updatedDate: "2021-02-17"
-tags: ['git', 'git-revert']
+tags: ["git", "git-revert"]
-heroImage: '../../assets/git-revert.png'
+heroImage: "../../assets/git-revert.png"
-author: 'Syed Aslam'
+author: "Syed Aslam"
 ---

 Sometimes, a file gets updated unintentionally — like when you run `bundle install` or `yarn install`, and suddenly your lock file changes.
 Keeping dependencies up to date is good practice, but these unrelated updates don’t belong in your feature branch.